 Plausibly one could say that documentation writing is not a developer task—developers write code.
-However, me and my peers gladly write a lot of other non-code things: Issues about problems, Tickets about new features, review comments, code comments and mails about what to do about some piece of code.
+However, me and my peers gladly write a lot of other non-code things: Issues about problems, tickets about new features, review comments, code comments and mails about what to do about some piece of code.
 So these get created.

 But what makes documentation different than these other things?
 After all, code comments, unit tests and tickets are also describing and explaining.
 They are not the “documentation” but they are similar in their function.

 If documentation does not direct power but other, similar things do, it begs the question if anything that directs power would be still called “documentation” at all.
-It might instead get a more descriptive name of what it shall represent or do.
+It might instead get a more descriptive name of what it shall do.

 (This is just a short essay, so it does not have the ususal references.
 And maybe I'll change and expand it in the future)